Playwright Browser Automation MCP server

 ~/.cache/ms-playwright/mcp-{channel}-profile

-You can override the location with --user-data-dir.
+You can override the location with the --user-data-dir argument.

 Isolated Mode